Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Introduction

-A prototypical example of the class of multivariate {\it rank Hotelling $T^2$} statistics proposed in this paper is the following:

-This statistic can be viewed as a rank version of the Hotelling $T^2$ statistic $T_{m,n}$ in~\eqref{eq:hotelling} in the sense that it is constructed by replacing the observations $\{\bX_1,\ldots ,\bX_m\}$ and $\{\bY_1,\ldots ,\bY_n\}$ with their empirical (pooled) multivariate ranks $\{\hat{\bR}_{m,n}(\bX_1), \ldots, \hat{\bR}_{m,n}(\bX_m)\}$ and $\{\hat{\bR}_{m,n}(\bY_1), \ldots, \hat{\bR}_{m,n}(\bY_n)\}$, respectively.
-Note that when $d=1$, the statistic \eqref{eq:rankhotelling} is equivalent to the two-sided Wilcoxon rank-sum statistic (since the sum of the ranks of the pooled sample is a constant).
-Hence, $\rh$ can also be thought of as a multivariate analogue of the celebrated Wilcoxon rank-sum test.
-Another interesting thing to note is that, unlike the Hotelling $T^2$ statistic, the construction of $\rh$ above does not require any covariance matrix estimation.
+Note that when $d=1$, the statistic \eqref{eq:rankhotelling} is equivalent to the two-sided Wilcoxon rank sum statistic (since the sum of the pooled sample ranks is a constant).
+Hence, $\rh$ can also be thought of as a multivariate analog of the celebrated Wilcoxon rank sum test.
+Also note that, unlike the Hotelling $T^2$ statistic, the construction of $\rh$ above does not require any covariance matrix estimation.
 In Section \ref{sec:ranktsq} we will consider a class of test statistics which generalizes \eqref{eq:rankhotelling} by incorporating score functions (see~\cite[Chapter 13]{Van1998}).

-The distribution-free property of the optimal transport based multivariate ranks, implies that the two-sample test based on $\rh$ is distribution-free under the null (see~\cref{prop:dfree} for a formal statement).
-Consequently, this test is \emph{uniformly} level $\alpha$ (see~\eqref{eq:uniflevelt}).
-In the following we highlight some of the main properties of $\rh$ which we prove later in the paper:

-\begin{itemize} \item \textit{Consistency}: The test based on $\rh$ is shown to be consistent against a large class of alternatives (see~\cref{theo:rhconsis}).
-In particular, for $d=1$, this class coincides with the class of alternatives against which the univariate two-sided Wilcoxon rank-sum is consistent (see~\cref{rem:wilcox}).
-Interestingly, this class also contains the class of location alternatives for $d\geq 1$ (see~\cref{prop:conloc}).
-While this inclusion is immediate for $d=1$ due to the canonical ordering of $\R$, for $d \geq 2$, this requires non-trivially exploiting the geometry of population rank maps (see~\cref{sec:condist} for more details).

-\item \textit{Asymptotic distribution under null and contiguous alternatives}: Under $\mathrm{H}_0$ as in~\eqref{eq:twosam}, the asymptotic distribution of $\rh$ is free of $\mu_1$ ($=\mu_2$) and converges weakly to a chi-squared distribution with $d$ degrees of freedom, which can be used to readily compute an asymptotic cutoff for $\rh$ (Theorem \ref{theo:nullrankhotelling}).
-Next, we derive the asymptotic distribution of $\rh$ under contiguous alternatives (Theorem \ref{theo:locpowermain1}).
-Here, $\rh$ has a limiting non-central chi-squared distribution with $d$ degrees of freedom.
-In addition to providing precise expressions for local power, this allows us to explicitly compute the ARE of $\rh$, relative to Hotelling $T^2$, and optimize it over various classes of multivariate distributions.
-We discuss the ARE computations and lower bounds in more detail in the next subsection.